btroy94402/bullpen/README.md

 		They exist as a simple template examle of one script calling another. master has a function that computes a factorial.  caller just calls the master script.

+   4) fractal.py
+		Script takes no arguments.
+It contains two functions (rgb_conv(iterator) and (mandelbrot()).
+		The former converts pixel values based on an iterator in the mandelbrot function.
+		The later takes x & y pixel coordinates and generates a corresponding complex number using numpy.complex().
+The script will iterate over a range of 1000 (step 1) and the final output is an image of the mandelbrot fractal both displayed and saved to the current directory ("mandelbrot.png").